Jess607/The-EuRecog-Gesture-Recognition-App/README.md

 * `numpy`

 # About The Project
 The advent of object detection and smart gesture recognition systems has further shown the extent of the amazing potential of artificial intelligence systems.
 Combining computer vision processes with natural language processing (NLP) systems would prove to be even more phenomenal than what each system could achieve individually.
 In this project, we leverage of a pre built hand gesture recognition model called `mp hand gesture` in conjunction with the mediapipe and tensorflow libraries.
 Mediapipe is used to note landmarks on palms which are used to recognize gestures being made.
 Tensorflow is used to load the prebuilt gesture recognition model.
 The model includes ten hand gestures each with its individual meaning.
 To make things interesting, we give users the ability to edit each gesture to questions which are then sent to a large language model(particularly OPENAI's gpt-3.5-turbo-instruct) for answers.
+In order to make use of this llm, it is important users have access to a valid `OPENAI API key` to make calls to the endpoint.
 Utilizing gTTS (google text-to-speech), audio versions of text responses are also provided to users.
 Every feature is packaged in a flask app using HTML/CSS and some javascript for its UI.